kemitchell/saas-package/base.md

 ## Use the Agreed Payment Method

-_Customer_ agrees to pay all _Fees_ under this agreement via the payment method agreed on the _Order Form_.
+_Customer_ agrees to pay all fees under this agreement via the payment method agreed on the _Order Form_.
 If the _Order Form_ does not say, _Customer_ agrees to pay via bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise via common electronic payment system, such as by credit card or PayPal.

 ## Cover Payment Method Fees